google/googletest/googletest/docs/FAQ.md

 If you see warnings when compiling Google Test, we suggest that you use the `-isystem` flag (assuming your are using GCC) to mark Google Test headers as system headers.
 That'll suppress warnings from Google Test headers.

-## Why should not test case names and test names contain underscore? ##
+## Why should not test suite names and test names contain underscore? ##

 Underscore (`_`) is special, as C++ reserves the following to be used by the compiler and the standard library: